Macushla

 "Macushla" is the title of an Irish song that was copyrighted in 1910, with music by Dermot Macmurrough (Harold R. White) and lyrics by Josephine V. Rowe.

-The title is a transliteration of the Irish mo chuisle, meaning "my pulse" as used in the phrase a chuisle mo chroí, which means "pulse of my heart", and thus mo chuisle has come to mean "darling" or "sweetheart".
+The title is a anglicization of mo chuisle, an Irish term of endearment meaning "my pulse" (compare cushla machree, from cuisle mo chroí, "pulse of my heart").

 Utilisations in music

 "Macushla" became the signature tune in the 1912 musical Macushla by Chauncey Olcott.

 The song was recorded by a number of operatic tenors including John McCormack, James McCracken, Christian Ketter, Kenneth McKellar and Josef Locke.